exterior apartment building

 • Fourplexes may experience high tenant turnover.

-• Multifamily investments are generally more expensive than single-family homes.
+• Multifamily properties can be more expensive than single-family homes to invest in.

 How To Find The Best Fourplex Investment Opportunity